Your Gut Is Talking to You (And It's Not Just About Food): The Gut-Brain Connection and Mental Health

 Anxiety & panic: Magnesium-rich foods like spinach, pumpkin seeds, and dark chocolate may reduce symptoms.
 Omega-3 fats (like in salmon or chia seeds) support calm.

 Depression: Complex carbs (like quinoa, lentils, oats) stabilize blood sugar and mood.
-Fermented foods may reduce depressive symptoms [7].
+Dietary improvement — including more whole foods, vegetables, and fish — has been shown to reduce depressive symptoms in adults with major depression (Jacka et al., 2017).

 ADHD: Protein-rich breakfasts and omega-3s can improve focus and energy.
 Avoid artificial dyes and excess sugar if sensitive.